In Exercises 9–12, assume that 100 births are randomly selected. ... | Channels for Pearson+

 Probability Distribution

 A probability distribution describes how the probabilities of a random variable are distributed across its possible values.
-In the context of births, we can model the number of girls born using a binomial distribution, where each birth can result in either a girl or a boy.
-Understanding this distribution helps in determining what counts as significantly low or high based on expected outcomes.
+In the context of births, we can model the number of girls born using a binomial distribution, where each birth can be considered a trial with two outcomes: girl or boy.
+Understanding this distribution helps in determining what counts as significantly low or high based on expected probabilities.

 Recommended video: